Early Education and Kindergarten

 However, individual school districts may choose to provide some public preschool or pre-K if they choose.
 Several districts in New Hampshire have opted to do so.
 These programs must be funded through local taxes or federal funds (such as Head Start or the Child Care and Development Block Grant).

 Eligibility for these programs can vary from town to town, but often guarantees space for any children with special needs, making other spaces available to normally-developing children who serve as peer models.
 The programs may be free or tuition may be charged, though this is generally at far lower rates than those paid for private preschool or pre-K programs.

 Preschool and pre-K funding in other states

-Forty-four states — but not New Hampshire — offer some form of state-funded pre-K for four year-olds.
+A vast majority of states offer some form of state-funded pre-K for four year-olds.

 These programs don’t necessarily take place in public schools, but can be delivered through partnerships with child care centers or Head Start providers.
 They also may not be full-time.
 Some states will pay for up to ten hours per week, for example, with parents picking up the tab for any additional coverage.

 All school districts in New Hampshire are required to offer at least part-time kindergarten to all resident children aged five and up.
 Attendance is not mandatory.
 Parents can opt not to send their children to kindergarten if they choose.

 Up until 2018, New Hampshire only paid for “half-day” kindergarten: that is, they gave schools only half the per-pupil rate for kindergarten students, even if the district offered a full-day kindergarten program.
 This changed when the Legislature approved using proceeds from keno lottery ticket sales to pay the full per-pupil rate for full-day kindergarten students.
 Keno revenues didn't quite meet expectations, prompting a move in 2019 to fund full-day kindergarten just like other grades.